Skip to contents

 stratified = TRUE, strat_par = c(1, 2), L = 3)

-# 'newLam3' is used the prior for combined data and 'Lambda' is used the prior for locals
+# 'newLam3' is used as the prior for combined data and 'Lambda' is used as the prior for locals

 list_newLam3 <- list(Lambda, newLam3)